 Committee Charge:

-Reporting directly to the Roundtable, the Technology Committee serves the purpose of the participatory governance decision-making process at BCC.
-The charge of the Committee is to advise the administration on technology issues.
+Reporting directly to the Roundtable, the Technology Committee serves the purpose of the shared governance decision-making process at BCC.
+The charge of the Committee is to advise and recommend the administration on technology issues.

-Access: Provide secure computer and internet access to learning resources and support services by systematically plans, acquires, maintains, and upgrades or replaces technology and equipment to meet institutional needs.
+Access: Access to learning resources and support services with systematic planning, acquisitions, maintainenance, and upgrades or replacements of technology and equipment to meet institutional needs.

-Instructional Technology: Support the success of all students through the development of instructional technologies, including the delivery of instructional media.
+Instructional Technology: Support the success of all students and instructors through the maintenance and installation of instructional technologies to provide for teaching and learning for multiple modalities.

-Campus Computing: Improve technology systems to increase institutional efficiencies and provide long- term support for campus computing needs.
+Campus Computing: Improve technology systems to increase institutional efficiencies and provide long- term support for student, instructional, and staff needs.

-Tech Committee

 Network Infrastructure: Upgrade and maintain the network infrastructure to support comprehensive wireless, voice, video, and data communications (shared with District).

-Technology Support: Provide ongoing training and technology support services to meet the needs of students, faculty, staff and managers.
+Technology Support: Recommendation of ongoing training, emerging technologies, and technology support services to the District and relevant committees for the needs of students, faculty, staff and managers.

-Human and Fiscal Resources: Develop, distribute and utilize resources to support the development, maintenance, and enhancement of its programs and services.
+Human and Fiscal Resources: Prioritize resources to support the development, maintenance, and enhancement of its programs and services.

 Business Continuity: Ensure technology resources as sufficient to maintain uninterrupted business- critical operations.